cayo-rodrigues/django-awesome-tools/README.md

 ### FullManageCacheMixin

 Upon calling the `list` method of the view, set the cache, but when calling `create`, `update`, `partial_update` and `destroy` methods, then erase the cache.
-This mixin is essensially just a combination of both [ManageCacheMixin](#managecachemixin) and [EraseCacheOnDetailMixin](#erasecacheondetailmixin).
+This mixin is essentially just a combination of both [ManageCacheMixin](#managecachemixin) and [EraseCacheOnDetailMixin](#erasecacheondetailmixin).

 Here is an example: